Home

 1-4 of 4

 Provides limited financial assistance in the event of a Governor Disaster Declaration for eligible households that have disaster-related needs and are unable to meet such needs through other means.
-The program awards reimbursement grants to a maximum per household grant of $5,000.
-Household income must be at 200% of federal poverty level or a maximum annual income of $41,560 for a family of three.
+The program awards reimbursement grants to a maximum per household grant of $7,000.
+Household income must be at 200% of federal poverty level.
 Grants are available for home or car repairs, replacement of clothing or food, and for the expense of temporary housing.
 Original receipts are required for those seeking reimbursement for actual expenses related to storm recovery.

 ELIGIBILITY CRITERIA: